Business Education Courses

 Prerequisite: #ET35 Introduction to HTML & Web Page Design

-This course is for all students who have taken the Introduction to HTML & Web Page Design course and desire to learn the advanced features of creating webpages.
+This course is for all students who have taken Introduction to HTML & Web Page Design and want to learn the advanced features of creating webpages.
 Students utilize advanced WYSIWYG programs to incorporate dynamic elements into their webpage, which include the application of CSS (Cascading Style Sheets).
 Students will have the opportunity to explore their design aesthetic and learn how to create a web design that corresponds with a brand’s marketing plan.

 #609 - TECH TOOLS & ORGANIZATIONAL SKILLS/FRESHMAN STUDY - 1.25 CREDITS Grades: 9

 This course will help students develop an understanding of their personal learning styles and explore study skills and work habits that work with their learning style.
 Students will also explore various technology tools that can be used to help organize tasks and manage their workload.
 Personal organization skills are essential for success in high school, college and careers.
-In addition to skills development, students will have the opportunity to complete assignments for current courses in a supervised environment.
+In addition to skill development, students will have the opportunity to complete assignments for current courses in a supervised environment.